Alumni Q&A: Gigi Saul Guerrero

 What has been the most memorable audience review or reaction to one of your films?

 I absolutely love film screenings.
 Our most gory short film El Gigante takes the cake for the best audience reaction.
 I still remember being at the Fantasia Film Festival with a sold-out audience of more than 400 people.
-The screaming and cheering during our film was so rewarding!
+The screaming and cheering during our film were so rewarding!

 However, my feature debut Culture Shock had a beautiful screening where I saw the audience connect with the strength of the story.
 The film is a thriller about a young Mexican woman who illegally crosses into the United States in pursuit of the American Dream: it is a true social horror film that expresses the unfortunate events of the border crisis happening in the United States.